I can call this dish my “forte”; it is one of my favorites and always makes an awesome impression when I serve it to my guests.

 - Meanwhile in a pan bring to simmer the cream and squeeze in it the lemon juice, season with salt and pepper.

-- When the ravioli are cooked, add them to lemon cream sauce and finally add the chopped chives.
+- When the ravioli are cooked, add them to lemon cream sauce and finally add the chopped chives and parsley.

 - Add some pink peppercorns on top for extra bold flavor.